gdsfactory/gdsfactory/README.md

 ### 1. Installation for new users

-If you don't have python installed on your system you can [download the gdsfactory installer](https://github.com/gdsfactory/gdsfactory/releases) that includes python3, miniconda and all gdsfactory plugins.
+If you don't have python installed on your system you can [download the gdsfactory installer](https://github.com/gdsfactory/gdsfactory/releases) that includes python3, miniconda and gdsfactory.

 You can also install python with mamba package manager (faster than conda):